-Educational Support Professionals.
+- Educational Support Professionals.
 District operations are supported by professionals in many areas including IT, transportation, nutrition and business operations

-Most of our schools feature premier programs or specialties unique to each school to provide a wide variety of choice, no matter your student's journey.
+Most of our schools feature signature programs or specialties unique to each school to provide a wide variety of choice, no matter your student's journey.

 The district is committed to parent involvement, including volunteering in classrooms or for special events, working on school councils which help advise principals, Parent Teacher Organizations and involvement with the United Parent Council (UPC), a coalition of PTO members from all schools in the district.
 The district and schools provide email, text and phone updates on important matters to keep parents informed.